 Information available publicly

-This may include information found in places such as Companies House, your biography on your work website or information that has been published in articles/newspapers
+This may include information found in places such as Companies House, your biography on your work website or information that has been published in articles/newspapers.

 How we keep your details safe and secure

-Your personal data will be held and processed on Southbank Centre’s systems or systems managed by suppliers on behalf of Southbank Centre.
-We maintain a customer relationship management (CRM) system to hold contact details and a record of your interactions with Southbank Centre such as ticket purchases, donations, memberships, queries, complaints and attendance at special events.
+Your personal data will be held and processed on the Southbank Centre’s systems or systems managed by suppliers on behalf of the Southbank Centre.
+We maintain a customer relationship management (CRM) system to hold contact details and a record of your interactions with the Southbank Centre such as ticket purchases, donations, memberships, queries, complaints and attendance at special events.
 Where possible we aim to keep a single record for each customer.

 We aim to be clear when we collect your data and not to do anything you wouldn’t reasonably expect.